loader image

 There’s plenty of material on Stoicism to be found, and I’ve only started studying it.
 This post was sort of like a conversation starter, and hopefully I’ll get to revisit it in a follow-up post down the road.

 For now, I’ll end with this quote below, followed up with some links where you’ll find more information on this useful philosophy.
-My hope is that we can all practice its teachings a little bit more everyday.
+My hope is that we can all practice its teachings a little bit more every day.

 “Frightened of change?
 But what can exist without it?
 What’s closer to nature’s heart?
 Can you take a hot bath and leave the firewood as it was?
 Eat food without transforming it?
 Can any vital process take place without something being changed?
 Can’t you see?
 It’s just the same with you—and just as vital to nature.”
 Marcus Aurelius